How to start an essay: Creating an essay introduction

 Figuring out how to start an essay

 As you can see from the examples above, there’s no one strategy for starting an essay which works in all cases.
+In some cases, students can even consider working with a cheap essay service for inspiration.
 Most of the time, it’s best to experiment with different styles, and think about your target reader when deciding where to begin.

 Consider the type of essay: Starting an analytical essay may require a more direct and statistic-focused introduction.
 A creative essay would require more emotion and heart.